phbui/norm-supervised-highway/README.md

 - **Evaluate with supervision**: run the evaluation script pointing to the trained model and norm configuration
 - **Zero‑shot tests**: supply a custom scenario file to the evaluation script

+## Training Loops
+Execute `experiment_run.py` for primary 2L5V and 4L20V scenarios.
+Execute `adversarial_test.py` for custom scenario.

 ## Outputs

-Evaluation logs, metrics (collision counts, avoided vs. unavoided violations), and plots are saved under `results/` and `analsys/` respectively.
+Evaluation logs, metrics (collision counts, avoided vs. unavoided violations), and plots are saved under `results/` and `analysis/` respectively.

 ## License